martimik/Imager/README.md

 ## Database description

-Data is stored inside postgreSql database.
+Image files are stored in minio block-storage, data in postgreSql database.

 ![](db-schema.PNG)